Last Updated December 16, 2021

 - Enforcing or defending our rights

-- Sharing with third parties that may in the future acquire or be interested in acquiring all or part of our assets or interests in our business, or that may succeed us in carrying on our business or to which our business is transferred
+- Sharing with third parties in connection with a potential acquisition of all or part of our assets or interests in our business, or with third parties that may succeed us in carrying on our business or to which our business is transferred

 4. Consequences of Failing To Provide Personal Information